Varvin/computer-vision/Homework_10/README.md

 * Do you see any differences?
 If so, what are they?

+    All trackers work fine when tracking per frame.
+When tracking for every 3 or 7 frames, some of the object is being tracked or the tracking accuracy is falling.

 * Does one tracker perform better than the other?
 In what way?

+    The MIL tracker worked best of all, but it does not change the size bounding box, the CSRT tracker also copes well, but when tracking a fast moving object, it points to false places, the KCF tracker loses the object during non-frame-by-frame processing and after that it cannot find the object